modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-2.md

 ***

-<u>STAGE 4:</u> Consideration of the changes introduced by Planck's solution according to what characterizes scientific revolutions (Kuhn, 1962):
+STAGE 4: Consideration of the changes introduced by Planck's solution according to what characterizes scientific revolutions (Kuhn, 1962):

 (1)	*Changes in meanings of basic terms and the way words and phrases relate to nature.*